Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/README.md

 ### Setting up console logging
 You can also easily [enable console logging](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/core/Azure.Core/samples/Diagnostics.md#logging) if you want to dig deeper into the requests you're making against the service.

+### Distributed Tracing
+The Event Grid library supports distributing tracing out of the box.
+In order to adhere to the CloudEvents specification's [guidance](https://github.com/cloudevents/spec/blob/master/extensions/distributed-tracing.md) on distributing tracing, the library will set the `traceparent` and `tracestate` on the [ExtensionAttributes](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/eventgrid/Azure.Messaging.EventGrid/src/Customization/CloudEvent.cs#L126) of a `CloudEvent` when distributed tracing is enabled.
+To learn more about how to enable distributed tracing in your application, take a look at the Azure SDK [distributed tracing documentation](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/core/Azure.Core/samples/Diagnostics.md#Distributed-tracing).

 ## Next steps